atillatan/blog/_articles/Java-Quick-Reference.md

 **This quick reference is designed for Java developers who want a concise overview of common language features and syntax, particularly focused on Java 8 and above.**

+Java is one of the most popular programming languages, known for its robustness, portability with its “Write Once, Run Anywhere” philosophy, and object-oriented features.
+This quick reference guide is intended for beginners and experienced developers alike, focusing primarily on Java 8 and newer releases.
+By following these concise notes, you will get an overview of common Java syntax, data types, and control structures that form the backbone of the language.
+Whether you want to refresh your knowledge or learn the fundamentals, this guide will help you navigate the core concepts of Java with ease.

 ![image-20201229160759174]({{site.img}}/java-quick-reference/image-20201229160759174.png)

+**Prerequisites:** You should have a Java Development Kit (JDK) installed and be familiar with a basic text editor or an Integrated Development Environment (IDE).
+If you’re not, refer to the official Java documentation for installation and setup instructions.

 ## Features of Java